-5.4 What about n = 5 and the non-discrete case for n = 6?
+5.5 What about n = 5 and the non-discrete case for n = 6?

-One could use similar techniques as for the cases n=3 and n=4 to investigate these cases.
-The things one would need to prove are mostly quantitative versions of the qualitative lemmas of the proof of the first main result.
-However extending the, already extensive, complexity of the case studies n=3 and n=4 to these higher cases, would probably require a comparable number of pages than the current version of the paper.
+One could use similar techniques as for the cases n = 3 and n = 4 to investigate these cases.
+The things one would need to prove are mostly quantitative versions of the qualitative lemmas of the proof of the second main result.
+However extending the, already extensive, complexity of the case studies n = 3 and n = 4 to these higher cases, would probably require an additional number of pages comparable with the number of pages already contained in the current version of the paper.
 For this reason we choose to restrict ourselves to the already handled cases.

-5.5 Some first observations
+5.6 Some first observations